Poco Pine: Show career

 Curtner had two opportunities to sell Poco Pine during his showing career—the first time for $40,000, the second for $100,000 —but both times he turned the offers down.

 Breeding career

 Poco Pine's foals earned $14,794 in National Cutting Horse Association competition.
-He sired 37 AQHA Champions, 19 Superior Wester Pleasure Horses, 2 Superior Trail Horses, 15 Superior Halter Horses, 84 Performance Registers of Merit and 4 year end high point horses with the AQHA.
+He sired 37 AQHA Champions, 19 Superior Western Pleasure Horses, 2 Superior Trail Horses, 15 Superior Halter Horses, 84 Performance Registers of Merit and 4 year end high point horses with the AQHA.
 He sired 19 foal crops, with a total of 464 foals.
 His son Poco Pecho was the sire of Pecho Dexter, who was inducted into the AQHA Hall of Fame.
 Another descendant inducted into the Hall of Fame was Zippo Pine Bar, who was out of a Poco Pine daughter.

 Death and honors

 Poco Pine died in his sleep on November 1, 1974.
 He was inducted into the AQHA Hall of Fame in 2010.